vapor-community/VaporMonitoring/README.md

 ##

 `VaporMonitoring` is a Vapor 3 package for monitoring and providing metrics for your Vapor application.
-Built on top op [SwiftMetrics](https://github.com/RuntimeTools/SwiftMetrics).
+Built on top op [SwiftMetrics](https://github.com/RuntimeTools/SwiftMetrics) and [SwiftPrometheus](https://github.com/MrLotU/SwiftPrometheus).
 Vapor Monitoring provides the default SwiftMetrics metrics along with request specific metrics.
 Metrics are exposed using Prometheus.

 ## Installation
 Vapor Monitoring can be installed using SPM